-Game and Cooking Lessons, Ideas, Activities, and Resources for Teaching "Jesus' Birth Through the Eyes of Mary, Joseph, Elizabeth, & - or Zechariah" in Sunday School.
+Game and Cooking Lessons, Ideas, Activities, and Resources for Teaching "Jesus' Birth Through the Eyes of Mary, Joseph, Elizabeth, Zechariah in Sunday School.

-Post your Sunday School game and cooking lessons, ideas, activities, and resources for "Jesus' Birth Through the Eyes of Mary, Joseph, Elizabeth, &-or Zechariah" here.
+This topic is collecting Sunday School games and cooking ideas, lesson plans, activities, and resources for "Jesus' Birth Through the Eyes of Mary, Joseph, Elizabeth, and Zechariah.

 The Writing Team's "Jesus is Born!" lesson set is open to all!
-Matthew 1:18-25 (Angel's Announcement to Joseph) and Luke 2:1-7 (Decree, Journey to Bethlehem, and Birth).
+It includes Matthew 1:18-25 the Angel's Announcement to Joseph and Luke 2:1-7 (Decree, Journey to Bethlehem, and Birth).
 Free registration is required to view the Writing Team's Jesus is Born lesson plans --if you are not already a Registered or Supporting Member.